Keyboard shortcuts

 Testing

-Cloesce Models and Services all live as their own isolated units with no inherent connection to an incoming Worker request, making them easy to unit test.
+Cloesce Models and Services live as isolated units with no inherent connection to an incoming Worker request, making them ideal for unit testing.

 To write tests for Cloesce that utilize any ORM features, ensure you have:

-• Have ran npx cloesce compile to generate the necessary files
+• Ran npx cloesce compile to generate the necessary files

-• Run migrations for the Models being tested
+• Applied migrations for the Models being tested

-• Invoke CloesceApp.init to initialize the Cloesce runtime
+• Invoked CloesceApp.init to initialize the Cloesce runtime

 import { CloesceApp } from "cloesce/backend";